 By the way, fair warning that the Headlands are extremely popular so it may be hard to find parking.
 You can, however, take the 76X bus which runs along Conzelman Road from San Francisco on the weekends.
 And, if you’re looking for a quieter way to contemplate the grandeur of the bridge, camp out at Kirby Cove, where the beach and the view of the bridge can be all yours.

 2. Presidio – Marshall Beach

-The entire coastal side of the Presidio boasts great views of the Golden Gate Bridge, but Marshall Beach wins because of the large rocks scattered along the beach, which are great juxtaposed against the bridge.
+The entire coastal side of the Presidio boasts excellent views of the Golden Gate Bridge, but Marshall Beach wins because of the large rocks scattered along the beach, which are great juxtaposed against the bridge.

-If the tide is low, you can walk further north from the beach all the way to Fort Point (though alas, there’s no path that connects up to Fort Point, so you’ll have to turn around), which makes for a great scenic hike.
+If the tide is low, you can walk further north from the beach all the way to Fort Point (though alas, no path connects to Fort Point, so you’ll have to turn around), which makes for a great scenic hike.
 Marshall Beach is also a famous nudist beach so you might see some other interesting sights while you’re there!

 3. Fort Point

 Speaking of Fort Point, that’s my next recommended spot!
 The perspective will be very unique since you’ll be directly under the bridge.
 It’s the best way to appreciate the scale of the bridge towering above you.